rdkit/rdkit/Docs/Book/RDKit_Book.rst

         like chlorous acid, chloric acid, and perchloric acid.
         Example: ``O=Cl(=O)O -> [O-][Cl+2][O-]O``

-     This step should not generate execptions.
+     This step should not generate exceptions.

   3. ``updatePropertyCache``: calculates the explicit and implicit valences on all atoms.
 This generates exceptions for atoms in higher-than-allowed